 Fight or flight mode releases adrenaline, which stimulates cortisol production.
 Cortisol then stimulates the release of sugar from the liver to increase energy stores available for stressful situations.

 Long-term stress, like a physically and emotionally stressful job, also increases cortisol levels.
-For example, first responders like ICU (Intensive Care Unit) nurses frequently run codes, save lives, and continually produce cortisol.
+For example, first responders like Intensive Care Unit (ICU) Nurses frequently save lives and continually produce cortisol.
 Initially, this can help focus on the job.
 However, when cortisol levels remain high chronically, our bodies become inflamed.

 Timing of Exercise, Sleep, and Cortisol Secretion